ridgeview-apps/tube-service/README.md

 ## Config

-My preferred approach to config is to use `.xcconfig` files since they make it easier to handle merge (vs trying to resolve conflicts in a `.pbxproj` file).
+My preferred approach to config is to use `.xcconfig` files since they make it easier to handle merge conflicts (vs trying to resolve conflicts in a `.pbxproj` file).
 It also allows potentially sensitive data to be stored in separate `secret.xcconfig` files (which can be decrypted via [`git secret`](https://git-secret.io) to authorised users and CI environments).

 The app's config files are set up as follows: